Outline of Major Steps in Processing a Lawsuit

 This general outline will help you to understand how your case will proceed.
 We will keep your case moving as quickly as possible, but we have to deal with the schedules of doctors, witnesses, lawyers and judges.
 Please keep in mind that delays are common and unavoidable.
 It is almost impossible to finish a case in less than two years.

+V. ADMINISTRATIVE PROCEDURES.
 In discrimination cases and some other types of matters, a complaint must be filed with an agency of the state or federal government.
 There are very short and important deadlines for these filings.
+In discrimination cases the statute of limitations is 300 days.
 Once we file, we have to wait for agency action before we can even start your lawsuit in district court.
 We must meet the jurisdictional requirements, so it is especially important for you to keep us aware of your whereabouts during the time your complaint is pending in the agency.

 The most important thing to remember throughout your entire case, from the initial interview to trial, is to tell the truth.
 You have hired us to speak for you, to explain how your injuries occurred and what amount justice requires that you be given.
 Unless you level with us at every stage, we cannot do our jobs properly.
 We will be as accessible as possible, provide you with our best judgment about the strengths and weaknesses of your case, and advise you about the applicable law.
 In return, we expect your complete cooperation, and your complete honesty.
 Together we can work toward a fair and equitable result.